digital-land/brownfield-resources/README.md

 - generate any outstanding daily log pages e.g. `python resource_generator/daily_summary_page.py 2020-01-2`
 - copy generated files into **/docs** directory of [resource repo](https://github.com/digital-land/resource)
 - commit **resource repo**

+## Working locally

+If you are working on the package you will want to install the local version, this will ensure any changes you make will be picked up when you run any of the commands above.
+To install you can run

+    pip install -e .